Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-00-kevin-jenkins-experience.md

 "I meant by the standards of your own species."
 Vedreg clarified.

 Jenkins thought about it.
-"Uh...I don't know.
-I try to stay in shape, but between the low gravity and not getting enough food I've probably lost some muscle...about or slightly below average for a male of my size?" he suggested.
+"Uh...
+I don't know.
+I try to stay in shape, but between the low gravity and not getting enough food I've probably lost some muscle... about or slightly below average for a male of my size?" he suggested.

 Vedreg and I exchanged a glance that bypassed the social implants."There are going to be a lot of nervous species out there when your kind develop quantum communication," Vedreg opined.